-My website (paulhaywood.me) is reader supported, meaning that I may earn a commission from products or services purchased through links on my site (at no additional cost to you).
-Learn More.
+Affiliate Disclosure: nicheawesome.com is reader supported, meaning that I may earn a commission from products or services bought through links on the site (at no additional cost).
+Learn More

 Step 1: Choosing a Niche